zunman/100_days_of_ML_code/README.md

 6. The Bias-Variance Trade-Off
 7. How Bias-Variance trade-off relates to Overfitting and Underfitting.
-8. Crassh-Course in Spreadsheet match (skimmed over this chapter)
+8. Crash-Course in Spreadsheet match (skimmed over this chapter)
 9. Gradient Descent for machine learning.
 Gradient Descent is an optimization algorithm used to find the values for parameters (coefficients) of a function that minimize the cost function.
 Variants include Batch gradient descent and Stochastic Gradient Descent.

+## Day 3
+Today I read chapters 10-12.

+10. Understanding Linear Regression.
+11. Linear regression Tutorial (implemention in code/day3.R).
+I also included an example of linear regression model from stats package.
+12. Linear Regression with Tutorial using Gradient Descent (I did not implement this)